Culture of Indonesia: Foods

 The cuisine of indonesia has been influenced by Chinese culture and Indian culture, as well as by Western culture.
-However, in return, Indonesian cuisine has also contributed to the cuisines of neighbouring countries, notably Malaysia and Singapore, where Padang or Minangkabau cuisine from West Sumatra is very popular.
+However, in return, Indonesian cuisine has also contributed to the cuisines of neighbouring countries, notably Malaysia, Singapore, and Brunei, where Padang or Minangkabau cuisine from West Sumatra is very popular.
 Also, Satay (Sate in Indonesian), which originated from Java, Madura, and Sumatra, has gained popularity as a street vendor food from Singapore to Thailand.
 In the 15th century, both the Portuguese and Arab traders arrived in Indonesia with the intention of trading for pepper and other spices.
 During the colonial era, immigrants from many countries arrived in Indonesia and brought different cultures as well as cuisines.

 Most native Indonesians eat rice as the main dish, with a wide range of vegetables and meat as side dishes.
-However, in some parts of the country, such as Irian Jaya and Ambon, the majority of the people eat sago (a type of tapioca) and sweet potato.
+However, in some parts of the country, such as Papua and Ambon, the majority of the people eat sago (a type of tapioca) and sweet potato.

-The most important aspect of modern Indonesian cuisine is that food must be halal, conforming to Islamic food laws.
-Haraam, the opposite of halal, includes pork and alcohol.
-However, in some regions where there is a significant non-Muslim population, non-halal foods are also commonly served.

 Indonesian dishes are usually spicy, using a wide range of chilli peppers and spices.
-The most popular dishes include nasi goreng (fried rice), Satay, Nasi Padang (a dish of Minangkabau) and soy-based dishes, such as tofu and tempe.
+The most popular dishes include nasi goreng (fried rice), Satay, Nasi Padang (a dish of Minangkabau) and soy-based dishes, such as tahu and tempe.
 A unique characteristic of some Indonesian food is the application of spicy peanut sauce in their dishes, as a dressing for Gado-gado or Karedok (Indonesian style salad), or for seasoning grilled chicken satay.
 Another unique aspect of Indonesian cuisine is using terasi or belacan, a pungent shrimp paste in dishes of sambal oelek (hot pungent chilli sauce).
 The sprinkling of fried shallots also gives a uniquely crisp texture to some Indonesian dishes.

 Chinese and Indian cultures have influenced the serving of food and the types of spices used.
-It is very common to find Chinese food in Indonesia such as Dim Sum and noodles, and Indian cuisine such as Tandoori chicken.
+It is very common to find Chinese food in Indonesia such as dimsum and noodles, and Indian cuisine such as Tandoori chicken.
 In addition, Western culture has significantly contributed to the extensive range of dishes.
 However, the dishes have been transformed to suit Indonesian tastes.
 For example, steaks are usually served with rice.
 Popular fast foods such as Kentucky Fried Chicken are served with rice instead of bread and sambal (spicy sauce) instead of ketchup.
 Some Indonesian foods have been adopted by the Dutch, like Indonesian rice table or 'rijsttafel'.

+In 2023/2024, TasteAtlas rated Indonesian cuisine as the sixth best cuisine in the world.
+Indonesian cuisine is placed behind Italian, Japanese, Greek, Portuguese, and Chinese cuisines, making Indonesian the best-rated cuisine in Southeast Asia.